 Under the hood, Lifespan engineers pulled out all the stops and put in some of the best components found in treadmills.
 Some of the things you’ll find include incredible cushioning and shock absorption, solid frames with wraparound handlebars, safety features, basic and no frills cardio workouts, and long warranties.

-On all models, the belt is pulled over large high-quality rollers, and the treadmill’s quiet, cool-running motor operates at low RPMs for consistent performance.
+On all LifeSpan treadmills, the belt is pulled over large high-quality rollers, and the machine’s quiet, cool-running motor operates at low RPMs for consistent performance.
 Step back from the machine and you’ll notice they have an elegant profile on all the machines, no matter what the price level.

-Reviewers, who were unfamiliar with this treadmill brand, come away impressed with the line’s solid feel and low-impact performance.
-Lifespan’s $899 machine ranks on many Best Buy lists, as does their top end model.
+Reviewers have always been more than impressed with the line’s solid feel and low-impact performance.
+Lifespan’s TR1200i machine ranks on many Best Buy lists, as does their top end TR5500i model.

-If you’re especially in the market for a good size treadmill that will somehow magically fit into a small space, or have joint troubles and are looking for one of the better cushioned decks, Lifespan treadmills are the niche machines you’re looking for.
+If you’re in the market for a good size treadmill that will somehow magically fit into a small space, or have joint troubles and are looking for one of the better cushioned decks, Lifespan treadmills may just be the niche machines you’re looking for.

 Most Popular Models